corford/ansible-role-nodejs/README.md

-# ansible-role-nodejs
+# ansible-role-node
-Ansilbe nodejs role
+Ansilbe nodejs role (based on geerlingguy, with some fixes and improvements).